7up Logo

 7up Logo 1939

 The classic combination of red and black created contrast, a sense of transition from decline to vigor.
-The red background showed the leader and epitomized the people’s love.
+The red background shows the leader and epitomizes the people’s love.
 By the 1940s, soda had become the third largest-selling soft drink worldwide.
-The black stripes that bordered the emblem at the top and bottom showed the golden mean that the drink provides without causing excessive emotions and hysteria, but also without driving into depression.
+The black stripes that bordered the emblem at the top and bottom showed the golden mean that the drink provides without causing excessive emotions and hysteria and without driving into depression.
 The black shadow of the letters was associated with clarity of thought.

-In 1948, due to the prohibition, lithium citrate was excluded from the formulation, and the product was no longer considered medicinal.
-Sales of the drink began to decline, as, by that time, tonics were just so plentiful.
+1948, lithium citrate was excluded from the formulation due to prohibition, and the product was no longer considered medicinal.
+Sales of the drink began to decline, as tonics were plentiful by then.

 1966 – 1975